You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 In addition to computers and smartphones, all sorts of things are now being connected… including manufacturing equipment, vehicles and home appliances.

-Pretty much whatever you want to do, monitor or control can be done remotely… gaming, banking, operating appliances, performing surgical procedures, driving cars, taking classes, shopping, dating, listening to music, you name it.
+Pretty much whatever you want to do, monitor or control, you can remotely… gaming, banking, operating appliances, performing surgical procedures, driving cars, taking classes, shopping, dating, listening to music… you name it.

 Businesses, governments and consumers are rapidly and enthusiastically connecting their devices to the Internet of Things (IoT).
 Basically, anything embedded with electronics can connect and exchange data.

-Those creating these new tech breakthroughs generated some truly outrageous fortunes:
+Those creating these new tech breakthroughs have generated some truly outrageous fortunes:

 And the thing is… their shareholders got rich right alongside them.